R2DN: Scalable Parameterization of Contracting and Lipschitz Recurrent Deep Networks: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we study the scalability and computational benefits of R2DNs over RENs via numerical experiments.
-All experiments\footnote{\url{https://github.com/nic-barbara/R2DN}} were performed in Python using JAX \cite{jax2018github} on an NVIDIA GeForce RTX 4090.
+In this section, we study the computational benefits of R2DNs over RENs via numerical experiments.
+All experiments\footnote{\url{https://github.com/nic-barbara/R2DN}} were performed in Python (JAX) on an NVIDIA GeForce RTX 4090.
 R2DN models were implemented with 1-Lipschitz MLPs constructed from Sandwich layers \cite{Wang+Manchester2023}, and RENs were implemented with lower-triangular $D_{11}$ \cite[Sec.~III.B]{Revay++2023}.
-We focus our study on contracting RENs and R2DNs as a preliminary investigation.
+We focus our study on contracting RENs and R2DNs in this preliminary investigation, saving a broader comparative study of other model structures (e.g., SSMs) for future work.